dhirajkudva/ECEN-749/README.md

-# ECEN-749
+# ECEN-749 Microprocessor System Design Labs
-Microprocessor Digital design
+Worked on Zynq SoC and tools used : Xilinx Vivado